Cemeteries of the Upper

 Burgett, buried sometime in the mid-1800's, prove the theory wrong.
 Their

-disturb neither to get a glimpse of the names of the dead.
+try to disturb neither to get a glimpse of the names of the dead.

 Queechee, Vermont – Queechee Cemetery

-housewife might be willing to die for.
+any housewife might be willing to die for.

 Woodstock, Vermont - Riverside, Hendee and Highland Cemeteries

 views of water and hills.
-Convenient benches and tall, sometimes elegant
+Convenient benches and tall, sometimes elegant,

 statues make this fairly new cemetery good for wandering for hours.